Are You Kidding?

 Pre-Ejaculate and Pregnancy

 One of the big issues those against this method of birth control site is that pre-ejaculate can cause pregnancy.
-However, there have been two studies by the National Institutes of Health that debunk this as a myth.
+However, there are two sides to this argument.
+Two studies by the National Institutes of Health debunk this as a myth.
 The findings of these studies show there is no sperm in the pre-ejaculate fluid.
 The only way sperm will make its way into the fluid is if the male had ejaculated within a few hours of the time he is having sex.
 If he had ejaculated, then going to the bathroom voids the penis of ejaculate and wiping the penis well will remove any excess that can possibly be passed on.

 Another argument against the withdrawal method of birth control is that it can be misused by teens, especially young males who may not be able to control themselves or even sense when ejaculation is near.
 Not knowing when he is about to ejaculate may seem a bit difficult to understand; however, Wikipedia says that, "A leading exponent of withdrawal in the mid-nineteenth century was a religious based "utopian commune" called the Oneida community in New York.
 To minimize the incidence of pregnancy, teenage males were not permitted to engage in sexual intercourse except with postmenopausal women until such time as they mastered the withdrawal technique."
 Enough said.